 Are you making sales?

 As helpful as traffic and conversion data are, they still don’t tell you whether or not your campaigns are making money.
 And, if your campaigns aren’t making money, why are you running them?
-Unfortunately, tracking your paid search campaigns clear through to sales data is often downright tricky.
-Ecommerce is pretty straightforward, but once you get beyond that, it is often hard to attach your actual sales data to your campaign performance. you regularly need some kind of CRM like Salesforce and you’ve got to work out the way to connect all of the dots.
+Unfortunately, tracking your paid search campaigns clearly through to sales data is often downright tricky.
+E-commerce is pretty straightforward, but once you get beyond that, it is often hard to attach your actual sales data to your campaign performance. you regularly need some kind of CRM like Salesforce and you’ve got to work out the way to connect all of the dots.
 So what does this actually tell us?
-Well, for one thing, it’s clear that campaign #4 appeals to people that are far more likely to shop for than the people in any of the opposite campaigns.
+Well, for one thing, it’s clear that campaign #4 appeals to people that are far more likely to shop than the people in any of the opposite campaigns.
 Campaign #3 might drive tons more traffic, but that traffic is way less likely to check in for our attorney friend’s services.
 Does this mean that campaign #3 is bad?
 With a ROAS of 92 percent, it’s certainly losing money immediately, but it’s tons going for it on the traffic and data front.
-Before you’ll pass judgment thereon, you’ll get to dive into that data and see if there are any thanks to turning all of that potential into actual sales.
+Before you’ll pass judgment thereon, you’ll get to dive into that data and see if there are any thanks to turn all of that potential into actual sales.
 Maybe you would like to vary your ad messaging to filter people that aren’t likely to truly become a client.
 Maybe you’ll tweak the landing page to raise an appeal to potential clients.
 Maybe your attorney friend just needs some coaching on the way to answer leads from this campaign.
-In any case, without this sales data, it might are easy to assume that campaign #4 was an entire loss and campaign #3 deserved more of your budget—when, in fact, the other was actually true. this is often why sales data is so important.
+In any case, without this sales data, it might be easy to assume that campaign #4 was an entire loss and campaign #3 deserved more of your budget—when, in fact, the other was actually true. this is often why sales data is so important.
 Traffic and conversion data teach you useful things about your campaigns, but only sales data answers the question, “Are my ads actually making money?”